syncretist/lennie/README.md

 - scraper with nokogiri etc to open page and pull all info and get into form
 - AspectOrientedProgramming for screenshots etc? special method that includes screenshots but has hook in the middle to run other code
 - credentials etc to get to hidden pages: roles and contexts

-## Vernacular

-* PAGE OBJECTS: aggregated state and behavior for each page in the application
-* PAGE ELEMENTS: mixins to pages that has shared elements and functionality